FradSer/FradSer/README.md

 A self-taught craftier who is eager to learn for advancement.
 Whether it's coding in a new language, design with any tool whatsoever or building a startup.

-Now as a **VR/AR designer** at Lark Design Innovations.
+Now as a **XR designer** at Lark Design Innovations.
 Building a world-leading virtual workspace.

 <!--
 **FradSer/FradSer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.